 Numerous other guidelines and expert opinions exist on the issue.
 However, a systematic analysisExternal link conducted by the Health Ethics and Policy Lab at the federal technology institute ETH Zurich found that no single ethical principle was common to all of the 84 reviewed documents on ethical AI.

 Given the considerable differences between ethical principles of individual states, it is uncertain whether common international AI regulations will ever be agreed upon.
 However, five principles were mentioned in more than half of the 84 reviewed documents: transparency, justice and fairness, preventing harm, responsibility, data protection, and privacy.

 Heated discussions about AI are also reported at tech giants like Google.
-The company recently dismissed two ethics experts in a dispute.
-This decision calls into question whether a moral code surrounding AI is really a priority for Big Tech.
+In 2021, the company fired two ethics experts in a dispute, in a decision that calls into question whether a moral code surrounding AI is really a priority for Big Tech.